electron/electron/docs/api/tray.md

 * On Linux app indicator will be used if it is supported, otherwise `GtkStatusIcon` will be used instead.
+* On Linux distributions that only have app indicator support, you have to install `libappindicator1` to make tray icon work.
 * App indicator will only be showed when it has context menu.
 * When app indicator is used on Linux, `clicked` event is ignored.